nayak-rakesh/go-tutorial/1-variable_&_datatypes/5_taking_user_input.md

 ### User Input From Console
-Sometimes we want our program to be dynamic.In such case we take user input from the console instead of hard codeing it in the program.
+Sometimes we want our program to be dynamic.In such case we take user input from the console instead of hard coding it in the program.
 ```go
 package main